MUSI 8303: Doctoral Seminar in Music Theory

 Cadwallader and Gagné.
 Analysis of Tonal Music: A Schenkerian Approach, Ch 1 and 2 (Blackboard)

 Assignment: Seven Variations on "God Save the King" (var.
-1-5) (Blackboard)
+1-5) (Blackboard).
+Follow instructions for Exercise 1, p.
+42, in the reading.

 The first movement of Beethoven's Op.
 2, No. 1 is discussed in detail in chapter 1.
 Analyze the form of the full movement, using the terms of Hepokoski and Darcy.
 Be ready to discuss the piece in terms of form, structure, and phrase rhythm.